Costa Rica Roadtrip - Part 2

 We opted not to go to the spas in La Fortuna, as they were quite expensive and in our opinion only made sense if you wanted to spend a whole day there.
 Luckily, our hotel had its own thermal pool, which we made good use of on the very rainy days.

 I am not going to list every single National Park there is in Costa Rica, so that you won't get bored.
 But, in La Fortuna we went to the government-owned "Arenal Volcano National Park" which was only 15 euros per person.
 It was nice but not like crazy special.
 I do still think it would have been cool to do one of the famous hanging bridge parks such as "Mistico Arenal Hanging Bridges Park" which we did not as I lost the democracy vote in the group (it would have been far more expensive).
 But all of the parks seem to be very similar, so you can go for either - or don't at all if you have been to 12 other ones in the country already.
+Also Sonia hated the hike 😂

 A good stop for food between the "Arenal Volcano National Park" and our accommodation was this little restaurant on the street called Soda La Palma.
-I asked them to make me some vegetarian quesadillas and my friend had a very good looking casado.
+I asked them to make me some vegetarian quesadillas and Dennis had a very good looking casado.
 Since we didn’t have a kitchen in the hotel, we ended up eating out quite often, bummer, haha.
 The restaurants weren’t anything special, but there was really nothing to complain about either.
 All were priced similarly, typical for Costa Rica—though a bit expensive for my preference when traveling.
 These are the places we went to:

 Indian takeaway: India Curry House